• Skip to primary navigation

 A pan of chicken tater tot casserole with tater tots only on half so you can see the casserole filling.

-What should I serve with Chicken and Tater Tot Casserole?
+What to serve with Tater Tot Chicken Casserole

 You can add any of your favorite side dishes, but I love something like Fruit Salad or Dinner Rolls.